chcnetconsulting/cakephp-upload/README.md

 # Upload Plugin

+Updated version, to be compatible with CakePHP 4.x.

 The Upload Plugin is an attempt to sanely upload files using techniques garnered from packages such as [MeioUpload](http://github.com/jrbasso/MeioUpload) , [UploadPack](http://github.com/szajbus/cakephp-uploadpack) and [PHP documentation](http://php.net/manual/en/features.file-upload.php).

 See [this branch](https://github.com/FriendsOfCake/cakephp-upload/tree/2.x) for CakePHP 2.x documentation.